dribnet/purvs/README.md

-## PS2 MDDN 242 2019 - Alphabet fix
+## PS2 MDDN 242 2019 - Adding Rectangle back

-In order to fix the issues I was having with the alphabet I scaled down my letters, and removed the back rectangle which results in all these structures being unclear and confusing.
-However the code is now working successfully.
-I now need to move my letters and digits inside the squares, and add the rectangle.
+I then re added the rectangle, switched colours for the existing 2 rectangle & 2 squares.

+Two further parameters were added to each letter also for this rectangle making it, 10 parameters per letter.